 Unsupported and exposed liners are problematic and unsightly.

-DeepStream Designs horizontal planked tropical hardwood planters are constructed without frames, properly isolated from wet decks and soil.
+DeepStream Designs horizontal planked tropical hardwood planters are constructed with aluminum frames and legs properly isolated from wet decks and soil.
 Rugged waterproof liners are properly supported, easily watered, with proper drainage.
 DeepStream Planters can look good for decades providing the lowest cost of ownership over time.

 Issues with Plastic, Fiberglass, and Foam Pots

 Plastic and resin can be excellent materials if the materials incorporate UV stabilizers.High-quality resins should be able to last for at least 10 years, but even then the surface will get chalky over time.
 Fiberglass can be waterproof if the proper marine resins are used or a barrier coat has been applied, but like resins and plastic it will develop a chalky surface over time.
 Proper marine resins and barrier coats are very expensive, if a Fiberglass pot is cheap is will not last but just because one is expensive does not mean it is well made.
 Personally, I really like the ones that incorporate materials such as copper in the epoxy resin so that the patina improves over time.